3-ark/Cognito-AI_Sidekick/README.md

 *   Evaluation and integration of community pull requests.
 *   **Enhanced Agent Capabilities:**
     *   "Memory" for chat history with RAG (Retrieval Augmented Generation) and semantic search.
-    *   Autonomously invoke internal tools (like “save note”, “search note”, “summarize page”) without switching modes.
-Here’s how to pull it off: Adding a small tool-invoking agent layer; Capturing tool-friendly intent (few-shot or system prompt); Internally calling functions when confidence is high. [^1]
+    *   Autonomously invoke internal tools (like ~“save note”~, “search note”, “summarize page”) without switching modes.
+Here’s how to pull it off: Adding a small tool-invoking agent layer; Capturing tool-friendly intent (few-shot or system prompt); Internally calling functions when confidence is high.
     *   Better websearch with [Deepsearch](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart)
     *   "Short-term Memory" (state management) for multi-step tasks within the same context (e.g., web search followed by page parsing and comparison).
 Note would be used for this.
     *   Direct text editing/interaction on web pages via the side panel – extending Cognito towards an "AI agent" experience.